Neonatal Cleft Lip and Palate: Instructions for Newborn Nurseries

 Contact the pediatrician or family doctor.
 Ask a physician where to refer for cleft palate/craniofacial team care, and make this referral before the child is discharged from the nursery.

-Follow up with the family after discharge with a phone call to make sure there are not any new problems not being handled by the cleft palate/craniofacial team.
+Follow up with the family after discharge with a phone call to confirm that any new challenges are being addressed by the cleft palate/craniofacial team or other healthcare specialists.

 Please refer to CPF’s Feeding Video for information on how to use these bottles.